nwutils/node-default-application-protocol/README.md

 * https://www.elasticfeed.com/fd4bf52a2301ddee57a5c225d09a5778/

-It links to other resource which have already faded from the internet, so for safety I will duplicate its contents here below.
+It links to other resources which have already faded from the internet, so for safety I will duplicate its contents here below.

 * * *